MonteLogic/MoL-blog-content/posts/categorized/machinations/uncategorized/payload-delivery-takeout-enemy-airplanes.md

 I think the best thing would be an airship drone which goes over the territory, drops munitions and returns to the sender.

-The munitions dropped could be dropped autonomously.
+The munitions dropped could be guided autonomously.